nikoksr/notify/README.md

 ## Show your support <a id="support"></a>

-Give a ⭐️ if you like this project!
+Please give a ⭐️ if you like the project!
+It draws more attention to the project, which helps us improve it even faster.